 The Significance of Resistor Power Ratings

 Resistors are not created equal.
 Each resistor has a power rating, specified in watts, which indicates the maximum power it can safely dissipate without being damaged.
 Exceeding this power rating can lead to overheating, resulting in a change in resistance value, component failure, or even a fire hazard.
-Therefore, it's crucial to select resistors with a power rating that exceeds the calculated power dissipation in the circuit.
+Because of this, it's crucial to select resistors with a power rating that exceeds the calculated power dissipation in the circuit.
 A general rule of thumb is to choose a resistor with a power rating at least twice the expected power dissipation, providing a safety margin.
 This safety margin ensures that the resistor operates well within its limits, increasing its lifespan and the overall reliability of the circuit.

 Practical Examples of Power Dissipation Calculations